MicrosoftDocs/sql-docs/docs/analytics-platform-system/parallel-data-warehouse-overview.md

 -   DMS transfers data from each Compute node directly to the backup server.

--   Using PolyBase, DMS transfers data to and from an external Hadoop cluster, or the HDInsight Region on the appliance.
+-   Using PolyBase, DMS transfers data to and from an external Hadoop cluster or Azure Storage Blob.

 ### Compute node databases
 Each Compute node runs an instance of SQL Server to process queries and manage user data.